People Are Reselling The Kylie X Jordyn Collection At A Big Markup — & Here’s Why

 Advertisement

-Originally priced at $69 USD, the Jordy Lip Kit is on sale for $55 USD.
+Originally priced at $69, the Jordy Lip Kit is on sale for $55.
 It may or may not have been done out of pettiness, but that hasn’t stopped people’s interest from being piqued.
 The Lip Kit, as well as a matte lipstick named Woods — which isn’t discounted — are marked as a trending product.
 “Get it before it’s gone,” the website reads and ouch — does that mean that the kit might not be refilled if it sells out?
 Now, it seems that’s exactly what eBay resellers are hoping for.

 Until then, people will keep buying up the Kylie X Jordyn collection in the hopes that they can get their hands on the limited edition products that become even more limited edition, or that they can turn a profit with them.